Miriam Ben-Shalom: Opposition to transgender rights

-In 2016, Ben-Shalom was invited to be the Grand Marshall of the Milwaukee Pride Parade.
+In 2016, Ben-Shalom was invited to be the Grand Marshal of the Milwaukee Pride Parade.
 Shortly after the invitation was made, the Board of Directors of the non-profit organization behind the parade became aware of comments about transgender women on her Facebook page that were considered to be transphobic.
 They rescinded the invitation in an email letter to Ben-Shalom that she made public in a Facebook post:

 The Bylaws of the Milwaukee Pride Parade include our mission statement, "To provide an outlet to the citizens of South Eastern Wisconsin in which GLBT individuals and groups can participate in a parade to show their pride."
 We are an inclusive organization that seeks to be free of intolerance, and seeks to promote the equality of all members of the community.
 As such, we feel that we cannot have a Grand Marshal who has public [sic] and repeatedly denigrated transwomen.

 In March 2017, she testified before the Texas Senate Committee on State Affairs in support of Senate Bill 6, which would require transgender people to use the bathroom or changing facility of the sex stated on a person's birth certificate rather than of their gender self-identification.

 Ben-Shalom has also availed herself of the support offered by conservative media outlets and organizations.
 In 2017, she co-founded the Hands Across the Aisle Coalition, a nonpartisan coalition of "radical feminists, lesbians, Christians and conservatives" who oppose "gender identity legislation".
 That same year, she appeared in the "Biology Isn't Bigotry: Why Sex Matters in the Age of Gender Identity" panel sponsored by The Heritage Foundation.
 In February 2018, she was a speaker at the "Gender and Sex Conference" in Madrid, sponsored by HazteOir/CitizenGo.